 This shift blurs the line between web and native, cementing custom web development as the driver of the next era of digital experiences.

-Performance has always been a core principle in front-end web development, but in 2025 it has reached new levels of importance.
+Performance has always been a core principle in front‑end web development, but in 2026 it has reached new levels of importance.
 Search engines, particularly Google, use performance metrics as ranking signals, while users expect near-instant interactions.
 Even milliseconds of delay can translate into lost engagement and revenue.
+Edge computing and hybrid rendering approaches are now integrated by default to meet Core Web Vitals benchmarks at scale.

 The evolution of Core Web Vitals—Google’s performance benchmarks—has pushed developers to rethink not only how they build but also how they deliver web content.
 The focus is no longer just on initial load speed but also on responsiveness, stability, and user-centric performance.

 Core Web Vitals, introduced in 2020, continue to evolve.
-In 2025, the metrics have expanded to better capture real-world user experiences.
-Developers now track a broader set of benchmarks, ensuring performance is measured holistically.
+In 2026, the metrics have expanded to better capture real-world user experiences Developers now track a broader set of benchmarks, ensuring performance is measured holistically.

 • Largest Contentful Paint (LCP): Measures loading performance; ideal threshold under 2.5 seconds.